 - The low hand counts as a pair or a non-pair.
 The highest low hand consists of a pair of aces, and the lowest possible hand at the front would be 3-2.
 Therefore, a wise way of thinking about this from a poker perspective is that in Pai Gow Poker, the low hand ranks akin to the hole cards Texas Hold’em, but with any pair beating an Ace-King (AK).

-- Full house: Always split unless the pair is twos, and you have an AK to fire at the front.
+- A full house is always split unless the pair is both two, and you have an AK to fire at the front.

-Surprisingly, in Pai Gow Poker, on average, 41% of all games culminate in a push.
-Also, the odds of the residual outcomes are virtually even in terms of matching.
-The odds of the player winning amounts to 29%.
-On the other hand, the odds of a win by the dealer rounds up to 30%.
+In Pai Gow Poker, on average, 41% of all games result in a push.
+Additionally, the odds of the remaining outcomes are virtually even.
+The odds of the player winning amount to 29%, while the odds of a win by the dealer round up to 30%.
 As you can see, the dealer, who is playing on behalf of the house, has a slight advantage.
-While you are at it, check these other numbers on the bitcoin casino bonus.
+While you’re at it, you might also want to check out these other numbers on Bitcoin casino bonuses.

 Frequently Asked Questions

-Yes, Pai Gow can be beaten.
+Yes, the game can be beaten.
 Winning means both his hands beat the dealer.
 For you to lose, it means both his hands are higher in value than, or equal to, yours.

 Pai Gow Poker does not broadly have high odds, therefore players should resist folding if they possess a five-card hand.

 How Do You Win at Pai Gow Poker?